Nikhilagrawalcoder/AI-Interview-Practice/README.md

 npm start
 ```

-4. Open your browser and navigate to `http://localhost:5173`
+4. Open your browser and navigate to `http://localhost:3000`

 ## Usage

 ### Initial Setup
-1. When you first open the application, you'll be prompted to enter your Gemini API key
+1. When you first open the application (either at [promptmate.netlify.app](https://promptmate.netlify.app/) or locally), you'll be prompted to enter your Gemini API key
 2. The app will test the connection and confirm successful setup
 3. You can optionally add your AssemblyAI API key for voice transcription